Take a good look at your parrot’s feathers. Do they appear dull and somewhat brittle? Does your bird seem gloomy and lethargic?

 Lack of proper full spectrum lighting may be the problem.
-Birds that are exposed to natural outdoor light or indoor full spectrum lighting have improved feather and skin condition, a perkier attitude and healthier bones.
-It’s about the Vitamin D.
+Birds that are exposed to natural outdoor sunlight or indoor full spectrum bird lights have improved feather and skin condition, a perkier attitude and healthier bones.

-Our parrots are from tropical forest areas where the sun shines 12 hours a day, year round.
-Sun light including UVA and UVB rays are essential to your birds’ health.
+Our parrots are from tropical forest areas where the sun shines 10 hours a day, almost year round.
+Sunlight including UVA and UVB rays are essential to your birds’ health.
 We’ve all heard of seasonal depression, but did you know that birds are even more sensitive to light and light conditions than people are?

 Appropriate darkness affects the quality of sleep.
-As a rule of thumb, our birds need 12 hours of daylight each day.
+As a rule of thumb, our birds need about 10 hours of light each day.
 Without adequate full spectrum light, a bird may feel fatigued, be more reactive to stress and ultimately, the immune system may be compromised.

 Full spectrum lighting affects your birds’ mental and physical health.
 Most birds, including parrots, have exceptionally keen vision.
 Your bird is essentially color blind without full spectrum light.
-Parrots are capable of seeing vivid colors enabling them to navigate their environment, find food amongst leaves and twigs and perceive danger such as other birds and predators.
+Parrots are capable of seeing vivid colors enabling them to navigate their environment, find food amongst leaves and twigs and perceive danger such as predators.
 Such keen vision supports your birds’ self- confidence about its ability to keep itself safe.

 While natural sunlight provides the best health benefits for birds, it isn’t always possible to provide it to our birds.
 Even if you place your bird cage near a window, modern windows are designed to filter out UVA and UVB rays.
-While natural sunlight should be part of your birds lighting regimen when it's feasible and safe for the bird, indoor full spectrum lights are an important component of keeping your bird healthy.
+While natural sunlight should be part of your bird's lighting regimen when it's feasible and safe for the bird, indoor full spectrum lights are an important component of keeping your bird healthy.

-Look for full spectrum lights that emit light in the ultra violet wavelength that replicate natural sunlight to provide all the beneficial properties of sunlight.
-Mount or suspend full spectrum bird lights approximately 1 – 2’ above the cage over the area where your bird prefers to perch and use a timer to provide the recommend lighting needs for your particular species of bird.
+Look for full spectrum lights that emit light in the ultraviolet wavelength that replicates natural sunlight to provide all the beneficial properties of sunlight.
+Mount or suspend full spectrum bird lights approximately 1 – 2’ above the cage over the area where your bird prefers to perch and use a timer to turn the light off after a few hours.